LGBTQ+ PROGRAM

 Cerritos College is more than happy to come to your class or queer-affirming space(s) or organization(s) to speak on some of the services offered to LGBTQ+ individuals on campus.
 We love resource fairs and any opportunity to provide resources and information to LGBTQ+ students and allies!
 Please, contact the Program Facilitator to schedule a time to provide your organization with resources.

 The LGBTQ+ Program assigns buddy escorts to provide supportive accompaniment to those who may not feel safe entering a location on their own.
-A buddy may accompany an individual to any of the following locations on campus:
+A buddy may conduct an individualized tour and/ or accompany other students to any of the following locations on campus:

 • Gender-Inclusive Restrooms